quakelive-server-standards/ql-console/README.md

 ## Install

-Clone this Git repository.
+Install Node and clone this Git repository.
 Nothing more is needed.
 The compiled JavaScript file and `node_modules` directory are included for your convenience.

 ## Usage